-The Company has carefully reviewed its Board composition and following the appointment of two new Independent Non-Executive Directors in June 2019 and a further appointment in January 2020, there are currently six Independent Non-Executive Directors on the Board.
+The Company has carefully reviewed its Board composition and following the appointment of two new Independent Non-Executive Directors last year and a further appointment in January 2020, there are currently six Independent Non-Executive Directors on the Board.
 This makes the Independent Non-Executive Directors the single largest group on the Board and ensures that wider group or shareholder interests are not able to override independent judgment and/or dominate decision-making.

 In addition to the Independent Non-Executive Directors, during the reporting year there were three Executive Directors and the experienced former Senior Independent Non-Executive Director who is appointed as a Non-Executive Director.
 As part of planned organisational changes, Mark Watts' appointment as a director of the Company ended on 31 March 2020 and his responsibilities as finance director of the Company will be performed by Andy Pymer as Executive Director Finance and Regulation in the future.
-Subsequent to the end of the year, the company appointed two new Executive directors on 1 June 2020, John Thompson was appointed as Executive Director Engineering and Sustainable Delivery and Mohammed Saddiq was appointed as Executive Director Operations.
+The company appointed two new Executive directors on 1 June 2020, John Thompson was appointed as Executive Director Engineering and Sustainable Delivery and Mohammed Saddig was appointed as Executive Director Operations.